abeusher/simplediagrams_docs/docs/index.rst

 Actually, you shouldn't even be here.
 The user interface should have made it easy to figure out what you wanted to do.

 Alas, here you are.
 But try not to be sad.
-These docs will get you back to being productive with the app as quickly as possible.
+These docs will get you productive with the app as quickly as possible.

 Skip to the :ref:`quick-start` page if this much help text has already made you cranky.